 We know disputes between company shareholders and partners can really grind a company to a halt, which is why our solicitors can work for a quick resolution to any clash.

-At the end of 2015, there were over 55,000 limited liability partnerships registered in the UK, and it’s unlikely all of these will have run without some kind of dispute at one point or another.
+In 2016/17, there were 60,778 Limited Liability Partnerships registered in the UK, and it’s unlikely all of these will have run without some kind of dispute at one point or another.